JonhAlajoan/LeaderboardAndAchievements/README.md

 - Update and retrieve stats for achievement progress (only work with ints
 - Clear achievements for testing
 ------------
-# Usage
+# Getting Started
-The library has 3 main scripts:
-- SteamLeaderboard.cs
-- SteamLeaderboardTarget.cs
-- SteamAchievements.cs
+## SteamAPPId

-Their usage will be explained below, but to use any of the scripts first you'll need to configure your steamAppID.
-To do this simply create a .txt file called _"steam_appid"_ at the root folder of your project (the folder before assets).
+To use any of the scripts first you'll need to configure your steamAppID.
+To do this simply create a .txt file called _"steam_appid.txt"_ at the root folder of your project (the folder before assets).
 After this, open the file and fill it only with the SteamAppId given to your game.
 Once you've done this, open the script  _SteamManager.cs_ and at line 86, put your AppID like shown on the image:

 <p align="center">
   <img width="807" height="711" src="https://github.com/bratus/LeaderboardAndAchievements/blob/master/Icons/AppIDExample.png">
 </p>